 I used to suggest a plain collapsable stock like a Magpul MOE or standard Colt.
 I’ve backed off of that and will now say to pick a quality stock of your choice.
 BCM makes a great one, and Magpul makes several options.
 I suggest collapsable to better suit various shooters’ body mechanics.
 I’m also a fan of fixed rifle stocks, such as the A1, A2, and Magpul MOE rifle.
 If your primary usage is outdoors or at the range, a fixed stock has a lot of benefits in durability and smoother functioning (due to the longer action spring).
 Just remember, if you go the rifle route, you will need a different spring and buffer system than the carbine recommendation I made earlier.
 It’s up to you to do the homework on weight vs capability and how it affects your weapon.
 Remember, you should always strive for the lightest component that meets your needs and maintains reliability.

 When it comes to optics, I used to only suggest red dot sights.
 However, I realize that many folks might not have eyes made for irons and red dots anymore.
 Some folks already know they want to go with magnification.
 For red dots, stick to the Aimpoint CRO, PRO, or T2 series.
-The Trijicon MRO has been getting a lot of attention lately as well.
+The Trijicon MRO is another good option.
 For magnified optics, the options are wide and varied.
 I’m a fan of Trijicon ACOGS and the ELCAN Specter series, but there are many more out there.
 You’re going to have to do your homework.
 For a quick overview of the market, here are my thoughts on optic selection.